prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 **Software Application**: The CAP theorem formalizes this tradeoff in distributed systems: consistency, availability, and partition tolerance cannot all be maximized simultaneously.
 Choosing AP (availability and partition tolerance) over CP (consistency and partition tolerance) represents a deliberate tradeoff where simplicity of operation (always writable) is prioritized over strong consistency.

-In software design, the YAGNI principle ("You Aren't Gonna Need It") embodies this rule by trading potential future flexibility for present simplicityâ€”rejecting speculative generality.
+In software design, the YAGNI principle ("You Aren't Gonna Need It") embodies this rule by trading potential future flexibility for present simplicity rejecting speculative generality.

 ### Rule 10: Know for Whose Sake Simplicity Is Being Designed